Demand Transparency and Accountability

 We have a long history serving travelers along the Pike—but at most service areas, we are not the master tenant.
 That means we have limited ability to influence current site operations or invest in improvements.
 At four locations in Bridgewater, Beverly, and Barnstable, we stepped up as master tenant when others walked away.
 We kept the doors open, maintained service, and supported local jobs.
 We even offered to extend our leases so we could invest in upgrades, but MassDOT declined.

-This RFP was our chance to deliver the best value for taxpayers, create local jobs, and build a sustainable future for these plazas that Massachusetts residents can be proud of.
+This RFP was a chance to deliver unmatched value for taxpayers, create good local jobs for our neighbors, and build a sustainable future for plazas that residents can be proud of — plazas that showcase the very best of Massachusetts, from our diverse products and local businesses to the foods and flavors that reflect the communities we serve.

 Clean, modern facilities.
 Fresh, locally sourced food.
 Partnerships with beloved Massachusetts businesses.
 This was the future we proposed for the Mass Pike—and the future we’re still fighting for.